WHAT IS INVESTMENT FRAUD?

 10% OF INVESTORS WILL BE VICTIMIZED BY INVESTMENT FRAUD AT SOME POINT IN THEIR LIVES.

 Investment fraud refers to deceptive and misleading practices by scammers to persuade investors into making risky, fake, or even illegal investment decisions.
 The scammer might use manipulation, false information, or fictitious opportunities to draw in the investor.
 Investment fraud may involve traditional stocks and bonds or alternative assets such as real estate.

 Whether you're a first-time investor or have been investing for many years, anyone can fall victim to fraud.
-That's why it's so important to stay vigilant and do your due diligence before making any invest decisions.
+That's why it's so important to stay vigilant and do your due diligence before making any investment decisions.